jlongster/nunjucks/MAINTENANCE.md

 Replace `v1.2.3` with whatever the last version was, and you'll see all the changes going out in this version.
 Add a new version to CHANGELOG.md and write some notes about what's going out.

+3. Update the version in `package.json`

-3. Run the command to make sure the ready-made files for the browser are up-to-date.
+4. Run the command to make sure the ready-made files for the browser are up-to-date.

 ```
 $ make browserfiles
 ```

-4. Update the version in `package.json`
+It's important to do this after updating the version in `package.json`, because it adds a comment at the top of the files indicating the version, and it pulls this from package.json.

 5. Commit above changes and push to `master`